switchlex/verseatile/README.md

 #show-verse-numbers.update(true)
 ```

-Verse numbers can also be set to number only every $n$-th verse:
+Verse numbers can also be set to number only every n-th verse:

 ```typst
 #verse-number-modulo.update(2)